Efficient Estimation of Structural Models via Sieves: Introduction

-Another important advantage of our method is that it produces standard errors in the same way as the standard MLE using the Fisher information matrix.
-As a side product, we also derive a similar approach for MPEC, which provides a faster alternative than the bootstrapping method previously proposed by \citet{su2012constrained}.
+Our estimator allows for discrete and continuous state/heterogeneity in the model to be estimated.
+The standard practice of discretizing continuous state variables or covariates leads to efficiency loss.
+Under mild regularity conditions, we show that our estimator has the same asymptotic distribution as MLE in both cases.
+To our knowledge, we are the first to combine approximation and penalization in estimating structural models.
+While some studies have adopted approximation approaches, none combines them with penalization.
+Another important advantage of our method is that it produces standard errors in the same way as the standard MLE using the Fisher information matrix, which is of considerable convenience in empirical work.
+As a side product, we also derive a similar approach for the mathematical program with equilibrium constraints (MPEC) estimators, which provides a faster alternative than the bootstrapping method previously proposed by \citet{su2012constrained}.

-Lastly, our algorithm can be a nested one, as in the nested pseudo-likelihood algorithm proposed by \citet{aguirregabiria2002swapping,aguirregabiria2007sequential}.
-Both algorithms bridge the gap between the standard MLE and two-step methods, and are asymptotically equivalent to MLE.
-However, they are based on very different ideas.
-Given some estimates $\widehat{\theta}$ and $\widehat{p}$, the NPL algorithm obtains new estimates of the choice probabilities by applying the mapping $\tilde{p} = \Psi(\widehat{p},\widehat{\theta})$ and then updates the parameter estimate by maximizing the pseudo-likelihood function $\ell(\tilde{p}, \theta)$.
-Exploiting the unique feature of dynamic discrete choice models that the Jacobian matrix of $\Psi_\theta$ is always zero, this iterative refinement converges to MLE.
-However, it requires discretization of states and some discretion in applying it to empirical games.
+We acknowledge several limitations inherent in our methodology.
+First, our sieve-based approach presupposes the smoothness of the solution within the state variables or covariates, leaving the treatment of discontinuities as a subject for future investigation.
+Second, our approach provides a robust solution that works with minimal assumptions on the solution, which is particularly valuable in models with unfavorable or unknown properties.
+However, it may not always be the most expedient choice in scenarios where the solution exhibits favorable properties, such as contraction mappings.
+For instance, as demonstrated in the simple model outlined in Section \ref{sec:example}, it exhibits a relatively slower performance when compared to a nested-fixed point algorithm.
+Throughout this paper, we refrain from comparing computational time across different estimators, as it is often model-specific and, hence, more relevant in richer empirical models.

 The remainder of the paper is organized as follows.
 Section \ref{sec:example} explains the idea using a simple example.
-Section \ref{profile} proposes the class of penalized sieve estimators for structural models and derives its asymptotic properties.
+Section \ref{profile} proposes the class of sieve-based efficient estimators for structural models and derives its asymptotic properties.
 Section \ref{sec:app} demonstrates the performance of our estimators in estimating an empirical game.
 Section \ref{sec:conc} concludes.
 The Appendix contains all omitted proofs and details.